sematext/docs/docs/guide/monitoring-guide.md

 Monitoring Report Menu is where the true power of Sematext APM platform and the whole stack observability comes to life.
 Events and logs are integrated in a single monitoring reports pane, and used to correlate metrics with application and server logs, events, alerts, anomalies, and more.

-Image below shows report menu in detail followed by explanation on how tu use these features to see any metric any logs in a single unified same view, add additional components to your metrics reports, share reports, and more.
+Image below shows report menu in detail followed by explanation on how to use these features.
+See any metric and any logs in a single unified view, add additional components to your metrics reports, share reports, and more.

 ![](https://sematext.com/docs/images/guide/monitoring/sematext-monitoring-guide-report-menu.png)

-Using custom components your whole devops team can add custom monitoring metrics time series, events count time series, events, markdown notes, and create custom reports with rich data visualization and analytics capabilities.
+Using custom components your whole devops team can add monitoring metrics time series, events count time series, events, markdown notes, and create custom reports with rich data visualization and analytics capabilities.

 Line, Area, Bar charts binned by metric creation date, bar chart binned by event creation date, table of events in reverse chronological order, as well as  additional logging components that can be added to your logs app are available.

-Use them together with out of box metrics visualizations that are generated when your app is created, and you will go from metric spikes to your apps’ and servers’ logs in seconds, get to the root cause in minutes.
+Use them together with out of box metrics reports and visualizations, generated when your app is created, and you will go from metric spikes to your apps’ and servers’ logs in seconds and get to the root cause in minutes.
 Forget about ssh-ing to servers and grepping logs and find similar metric patterns with built-in metric correlations.